gitwikc/pybrary/README.md

 ### Run

 1. Open your terminal
-2. Activate virtual environment using `. venv/Scripts/activate` or `. venv/Scripts/activate.bat` (according tp your terminal)
+2. Activate virtual environment using `. venv/Scripts/activate` or `. venv/Scripts/activate.bat` (according to your terminal)
 3. Then run `python main.py` to start the app

 Your library manager is now ready!
 For future use, just navigate to the project folder and run the above commands again.